spangen87/rikard-spangmyr/README.md

 - The compability with Mozilla Firefox is tested through the development.
 No known issues in that browser.
 - Microsoft Edge is also tested with no known issues.

+### Responsiveness Test
+The responsive design for mobile devices is tested with [Googles Mobile Friendly Test](https://search.google.com/test/mobile-friendly).
+Manual testing is also made with [Google Chrome DevTools](https://developers.google.com/web/tools).
+In DevTools I have checked that screens with width from 2560px down to 375px looks good and working properly.

 ### Accessibility Testing
 The accessibility was tested using [Lighthouse](https://developers.google.com/web/tools/lighthouse).
 - Performance shows how the page perform in terms of loading speed.